 When done properly, estate planning requires that a highly trained individual lead you through one or more in-depth meetings to uncover your hopes, fears, and expectations for yourself and for those who are most important to you.
 This process almost always requires the preparation of several sophisticated legal documents, but those documents themselves are not 'estate planning.'
 Planning is a process, represented by a complete strategy that is properly documented and maintained by professionals, like us, who take the time to get to know you, and who are committed to continuing to serve you.

 Perhaps the most common type of trust is the revocable living trust.
 As the name implies, revocable trusts are fully revocable at the request of the trust maker.
 Thus, assets transferred (or 'funded') to a revocable trust remain within the control of the trust maker; the trust maker (or trust makers if it is a joint revocable trust) can simply revoke the trust and have the assets returned.
 Revocable trusts can be excellent vehicles for disability planning, privacy, and probate avoidance.

 Estate Tax Planning

 Many states, however, impose a separate estate tax that is often more widely applicable than the federal estate tax.
-Because the state and federal estate tax systems are often out of sync, it is important to coordinate your estate plan in a way that maximizes your estate tax planning opportunities to ensure that you pay as little in estate tax as possible.
+Because the state and federal estate tax systems are often out of sync, it is important to coordinate your estate plan in a way that maximizes your estate tax planning opportunities to ensure that you pay as little in the estate tax as possible.

-Moreover, proper tax planning in the estate planning context must contemplate income tax planning opportunities for you and for your heirs as well as capital gains, generation skipping transfer, and other tax systems.
+Moreover, proper tax planning in the estate planning context must contemplate income tax planning opportunities for you and for your heirs as well as capital gains, generation-skipping transfer, and other tax systems.